By Ku · Updated June 2026 · 10 min read

 The University of Saskatchewan extension notes that a finished bucket can be stored sealed for several months if needed.
 The fermentation stabilizes the material and the high acidity prevents putrefaction.
 This is useful if you finish a bucket in winter and can't bury it until spring — just seal it and leave it until conditions allow.

-Is bokashi worth the cost compared to free composting methods?
+Is bokashi worth it compared to free composting methods?

 The Bottom Line